A local limit theorem for convergent random walks on relatively hyperbolic groups

 \subsection{Organization of the paper}

-In Section~\ref{sec:basics}, we present our setting: relatively hyperbolic groups, transition kernels with their Green function and their Martin boundary, and Ancona inequalities which are the analogue for random walk of rough negative curvature for metric spaces.
+In Section~\ref{sec:basics}, we present our setting: relatively hyperbolic groups, transition kernels with their Green function and their Martin boundary, and Ancona inequalities which roughly state that the random walk tracks relative geodesics with high probability in a relatively hyperbolic group.

 In Section~\ref{sectionparabolicGreen}, we introduce the \emph{first return kernel} $p_{\mathcal H}(., .|r)$ to a parabolic subgroup $\mathcal H$ of rank $d$.
 Assuming that the random walk is spectrally degenerate along $\mathcal H$ we give asymptotics for the $j$-th derivative of the Green function associated to $p_{\mathcal H}$ where $j=\lceil d/2\rceil -1$ (see Proposition~\ref{propestimatesderivativesparabolicGreen}).